RistoBIn/international-website/src/pages/solutions/science-arctic-and-antarctic-surveillance.md

     heading: ' '
     featuredimage: /img/Science Arctic and Antarctic Surveillance2.jpg
   - content: >-
-      Data and knowledge about the marine environment in the Arctic and Antarctic regions are lacking.
-Smart cameras, machine vision and edge computing in combination with satellite communication could lowering the risk and rise safety in the Arctic Marine and Coastal environment.
-    heading: >-
-      Project addressing Risk, Reliability and Ice data in the Arctic marine environment
-  - content: >-
       ## Using Autonomous Underwater Vehicles as Sensor Platforms for
       Ice-Monitoring